-Previous work between Bangor and Sophimark has shown that a dye can be manipulated within a solid matrix material.
-As part of the CALIN program, continued work with Sophimark will allow rigorous evaluation to be conducted in order to show that a fully integrated diagnostic device can be developed.
-Partners: Sophimark Ltd, Bangor University & University College Cork
+Previous work at Bangor has shown that a dye can be manipulated within a solid matrix material.
+As part of the CALIN program, continued work will allow the rigorous evaluation to be conducted in order to show that a fully integrated diagnostic device can be developed.
+Partners: Bangor University & University College Cork

-The project originated from initial work conducted in 2012 between Bangor and Sophimark on the manipulation of molecules within solid matrix material.
+The project originated from initial work conducted in 2012 at Bangor on the manipulation of molecules within a solid matrix material.
 The first data sets conducted at Bangor showed that a dye placed within a solid matrix could be controlled accurately within a specific area of the matrix.
-Follow-on experiments with nucleic acid based bioassays showed that molecular based reactions could be conducted within a solid matrix.
+Follow-on experiments with nucleic acid-based bioassays showed that molecular-based reactions could be conducted within a solid matrix.
 These initial experiments illustrated the basic proof of principle.
 However, a rigorous evaluation needs to be conducted in order to show that a fully integrated device can be developed, where sample preparation, nucleic acid amplification, and detection, can all be performed within a single solid matrix-based device.

-This project will be carried out in collaboration with SOPHIMARK and University College Cork The project has been part-funded by the European Regional Development Fund through the Ireland Wales Cooperation programme
+This project will be carried out in collaboration with University College Cork The project has been part-funded by the European Regional Development Fund through the Ireland Wales Cooperation programme

 A. J. Heeroma and C. D. Gwenin, Development of solid-phase RPA on a lateral flow device for the detection of pathogens related to Sepsis, Sensors, 20(15), 4182, (2020) DOI.org/10.3390/s20154182

 A. J. Heeroma, J. Toffrey and C. D. Gwenin, Approaches towards the detection of Sepsis: A review, Int J Biomed Clin Anal.
 1(1):01-16 (2021)